yunnysunny/session-token/readme.md

     expireTime:7200,//the time of seconds before the session data expired redisKeyPrefix:'myprefix:mytoken:',//the redis key's prefix
-    redis:redisClient,//the redis client used to save session data subReis:redisSub//The subscribe redis client to receive delete operation });
+    redis:redisClient,//the redis client used to save session data subReis:redisSub,//The subscribe redis client to receive delete operation maxSize:1000000,// The max size of the cache in memory.
+});
 ```
 **code 2.1**